MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 What we want is an analogue to `double` which, instead of operating on numbers, operates on queries.
-Such functions are called query *combinators*.
+Such functions are called query combinators.
 We can convert any function to a combinator by passing the function and its arguments to `Lift`.

     Double(X) = Lift(double, (X,))